 All these items above are outside of the City of Fort Collins’ control.
 We have carefully monitored cost and progress on this project since 2006, and have reached a major milestone in the permitting process with the release of the draft Environmental Impact Statement (EIS) Nov.
 22, 2019.

 Yes!
-Without increased water storage, such as an enlarged Halligan Reservoir, existing and future Fort Collins Utilities customers will be vulnerable to interruptions in water service during situations such as prolonged drought or emergencies like forest fires or infrastructure failures.
+Without increased water storage, such as an enlarged Halligan Reservoir, existing and future Fort Collins Utilities customers could be vulnerable to interruptions in water availability and delivery during prolonged drought or emergencies like forest fires or infrastructure failures.

 Several cost estimates have been developed for the project since 2006.
 Each update reflects new information gained and an increased understanding of the cost of permitting requirements; real estate acquisition; evolving best practices in dam design and construction; and unknowns that still exist given the conceptual nature of the project.